Terradue/doc-developer-sandbox/source/developer/debug-multinode.rst

   ciop-simwf

 * Press CTRL+C

 .. warning::

-  The workflow will continue its execution, despite to the CTRL+C input.
+  The workflow will continue its execution, despite the CTRL+C command.

 Debug the workflow
 ==================